Efficient Error Certification for Physics-Informed Neural Networks: Experiments

 One question that might arise from our certification procedure is the relationship between the PINN residual error, $|\resnet|$, and the solution error with respect to true solution $u$, $|\solnet - u|$, across the domain.
-By definition, achieving a low $|\resnet|$ implies $\solnet$ is a valid solution for the PDE, but there is no formal guarantee related to $|\solnet - u|$ within our framework.
+By definition, achieving a low $|\resnet|$ implies $\solnet$ is a valid solution for the PDE (assuming boundary and initial conditions also hold), but there is no formal guarantee related to $|\solnet - u|$ within our framework.

-Obtaining a bound on $|\solnet - u|$ is typically a non-trivial task given $u$ might not be unique, and does not necessarily exhibit an analytical solution and can only be computed using a numerical solver.
+Obtaining a bound on $|\solnet - u|$ is typically a non-trivial task given $u$ might not be unique, and does not necessarily exhibit an analytical solution.
 And while some recent works perform this analysis for specific PDEs by exploiting their structure and/or smoothness properties ~\citep{mishra2022estimates, ryck2022generic, wang20222}, these methods typically suffer from scalability and bound tightness issues.
 As such, we perform an empirical analysis on Burgers' equation using a numerical, finite-difference solver to obtain $\tilde{u}(\x)$ for sampled points $\x$.
 We randomly sample $10^6$ domain points ($\mathcal{S}'$), and compute the maximum residual error, $\max_{\x \in \mathcal{S}'} |\resnet(\x)|$, and the empirical maximum solution error, $\max_{\x \in \mathcal{S}'} |\solnet(\x) - \tilde{u}(\x)|$, for networks obtained at different epochs of the training process.
 We report the results in Figure~\ref{fig:solution_residual_error}, with each point corresponding to an instance of a network.
 As expected, there is a correlation between these errors obtained using a numerical solver, suggesting a similar correlation holds for $|\solnet - u|$.